kateharborne/SimSpin/basic_usage.markdown

 ```

 The output of running this code will be a FITS file written at the location specified by `output_file`.
-To explore this file within your R session, we suggest using the package `Rfits`, which can be downloaded using the instructions at the link provided [here](https://github.com/asgr/Rfits).
+To explore this file within your R session, we suggest using the `HeaderExt` branch of the package `Rfits`, which can be downloaded [here](https://github.com/asgr/Rfits/tree/HeaderExt).
-We use the `Rfits_info()` function to examine the structure of the file that has been written:
+We use the `Rfits_info` function to examine the structure of the file that has been written:

 ```r
 library("Rfits")